nkoff223-prog/NGS_1/README.md

 # NGS_1
 Developing a simple NGS pipeline
-Use of Trimmomatic, BOWTIE, VCFFilter, FreeBayes Organism used: E.coli
+Use of Trimmomatic, BOWTIE, VCFFilter, FreeBayes.
+Organism used: E.coli